 Affinity groups bring together employees with similar backgrounds or interests.
 They are not part of the formal governance structure.
 Instead, they are formed by employees based on a shared identity or common goal.
 They help to foster a greater sense of community and mutual support as well as represent the needs and concerns of group members.
-Global Inclusion and Engagement supports the following affinity groups committed to fostering an inclusive campus culture.
+The Division of DEI supports the following affinity groups committed to fostering an inclusive campus culture.

 African Diaspora Council